Cyclic sieving phenomena for trees and tree-rooted maps: Trees with given vertex degrees under ordinary rotation

 This completes the proof of the lemma. \end{proof}

 \begin{lemma} Let $\bn=(n_1,n_2,\dots)$ be a sequence of non-negative integers satisfying~\eqref{tree-cond}.
 Write $n+1=\sum_i n_i$.
-Let $\om$ be a primitive $2n$-th root of unity, and let $e$ be a non-negative integer $<2n$ being equal to~$0$ or dividing~$2n$. {In the latter case, write $d:=2n/e$, so that $d\ge 2$.} Then we have
+Let $\om$ be a primitive $2n$-th root of unity, and let $e$ be a non-negative integer $<2n$ being equal to~$0$ or dividing~$2n$.
+In the latter case, write $d:=2n/e$, so that $d\ge 2$.
+Then we have

-\end{lemma} {Note that in the third case, $d$ divided $n$ since $n=-1+\sum n_i$, which means that $e$ is even.
-Also, as already observed, Condition~\eqref{tree-cond} implies that $d\mid \ell$ in this case.}
+\end{lemma} Note that, in the third case, $d$ divides~$n$ since $n=-1+\sum n_i$, which means that $e$ is even.
+Moreover, as already observed, Condition~\eqref{tree-cond} implies that $d\mid \ell$ in this case.

-\begin{proof} {The case $e=0$ is obvious, so we assume that $e<2n$ is a positive divisor of~$2n$.
+\begin{proof}[Proof of Lemma \ref{lem:9}] The case $e=0$ is obvious, so we assume that $e$ is a positive divisor of~$2n$ with $e<2n$.
 Let $\om$ be a primitive $2n$-th root of unity.
 Then $\om^e$ is a primitive $d$-th root of unity.
-According to~\eqref{eq:1+q^{n-1}4}, in order to obtain a non-zero value of the specialisation on the left-hand side of~\eqref{eq:13}, the number $g_d$ given by~\eqref{eq:g_d} or~\eqref{eq:g_d2} must be zero.
-Note that by assumption, $d\mid 2n$, so that}
+According to~\eqref{eq:1+q^{n-1}4}, in order to obtain a non-zero value of the specialisation on the left-hand side of~\eqref{eq:13}, the number $i_d$ given by~\eqref{eq:i_d} or~\eqref{eq:i_d2} must be zero.
+Note that, by assumption, we have $d\mid 2n$, so that

 where, as in the proof of Lemma~\ref{lem:10}, we denote by $N_i$ the fractional part of $n_i/d$.